American Yacht Harbor

 This destination is generally risk-free of contagious disease.
 Visit cdc.gov for the latest information.

-Please note that a travel advisory is in place for Belize.
-Current travel and safety information can be obtained by visiting travel.state.gov.
+A travel advisory is in place for Nassau/Exumas.
+Current travel and safety information can be obtained by visiting travel.state.gov

 Swimming is often a fun and important part of a vacation.
 However local rules, flag systems, currents and where swimming may be permitted, can be different and vary from country to country.
 Snorkel vests, Life Jackets and Diver Down flags are all available on board.